 - Who are your BGP peers?
-Which ASes
+Which ASes do you peer with?

 - What is your BGP relationship with them?

 - Customer, Provider, Peer

-- What are your routing decisions?
+• Which routing decisions have you made?

-- Which prefixes to accept?
+- Which prefixes to accept

-- Which prefixes to announce?
+- Which prefixes to announce

-- Which prefixes will be preferred in case of multiple routes?
+- Which prefixes will be preferred in case of multiple routes